The above video was recorded and published on the 18th March 2020

 Another key part to maintaining a healthy immune system is keeping your gut health in check.
 Not all bacteria are bad for us and in fact our bodies should be home to many trillions of 'good' bacteria in our digestive tract (gut) and on our skin.
 These bacteria actually help our digestion of food and play a vital part in fighting off infection.

-Making sure we eat a diet high in fibre will help to make sure that the good bacteria in our gut can thrive.
+Making sure we eat a varied, whole food diet, high in fibre will help to make sure that the good bacteria in our gut can thrive.
 Adding foods that contain probiotics like live yogurts will also help.
 As will eating fermented foods like kombucha, sauerkraut and kefir.
 If you've never tried any of these - now might be a good time to do so.